nfrance-conseil/zeplic/samples/consul/README.md

 ## Consul datacenter configuration

-If you want to use `zeplic --director`, the first step is to config your Consul datacenter:
+If you want to use **zeplic director's mode**, the first step is to config your Consul datacenter:

 ### JSON config files